 Payload Type (8 bits): A payload type specifying a media type which the receiver is willing to receive on this sub-session channel.
 For a specific media payload type, the first bit must be set to 0, and the bottom seven bits set to a payload signalled in the requester’s SDP.
 Alternatively, the requester can set the first bit to 1 and the lower seven bits to 0 to signal all payloads: this specifies that the requester is willing to receive any payload type they have specified that they can receive in SDP with no additional constraints with the exception of any payload type they have also explicitly listed in this request (which they can receive with the constraints listed).

-Reserved (8 bits): These bits must be set to 0.
+Reserved (5 bits): These bits should be set to 0 and ignored when received.

+A (1 bit): When set this bit requests that the sender send an encoded avatar (image) if the live video stream is not available.
+When cleared the sender should not send an encoded avatar if the live video is not available (instead the sender should send an SCA warning).
+This field should be set to 0 when the source being requested has not indicated support for avatar video in the sprop-source attribute.

+C (1 bit): When set this bit requests that the sender include CVO (coordination of video orientation) information in the transmitted stream.
+When cleared the sender should not include CVO information.
+This field should be set to 0 when the source being requested has not indicated support for CVO in the sprop-source attribute.

+L (1 bit): When set this bit requests that the sender always encode the media source in a landscape display aspect ration (e.g. 4:3 or 16:9), padding as required.
+When the L bit is set, the value of the C bit can be ignored and treated as if it was 0.
+When cleared the sender may send the native aspect ratio of the encoded source.
+This field should be set to 0 when the source being requested has not indicated support for landscape rotation in the sprop-source attribute.

 Payload Info Length (16 bits): The number of bytes of payload-specific information, not including the policy type and length fields.
 If the payload type is set to all payloads, this MUST be set to 0.
 For any specific payload, this must either be set to 0 (which signals that no additional constraints exist beyond those listed in SDP) or to the length appropriate for the codec that payload refers to.
 The length of the payload-specific info field must be a multiple of 32 bits.